vega/vega-lite/site/docs/composition/facet.md

 The `row` and `column` encoding channels.

 The [facet channels](encoding.html#facet) are encoding channels, which produce a trellis plot that facets a plot into columns or rows respectively.
-Vega-Lite automatically translates this shortcut to use the facet operator.
+Vegemite automatically translates this shortcut to use the facet operator.

 {% include table.html props="row,column" source="EncodingWithFacet" %}